-- Depreciation for purchase of equipment111: the purchase cost of equipment (new or second-hand) is eligible provided that it is written off in accordance with the tax and accounting rules applicable to the beneficiary and generally accepted for items of the same kind.
-Only the portion of the equipment's depreciation corresponding to the period of eligibility for Union funding covered by the grant agreement and the rate of actual use for the purposes of the action may be taken into account by the Commission.
-A justification for the need of purchasing such equipment is to be annexed to the budget estimate. - Other eligible administrative costs are: rent of meeting rooms (coffee breaks included), rent of interpretation booths, communications' costs, charges for financial services, costs relating to a bank guarantee and to external audits, etc. Indicative amounts for rental of booths, excluding technical equipment: EUR 750 (excluding VAT) per day.
-Rental of booths with equipment and technical assistance: EUR1200 (excluding VAT) per day.
+Depreciation for purchase of equipment: the purchase cost of equipment (new or second-hand) is eligible provided that it is written off in accordance with the tax and accounting rules applicable to the beneficiary and generally accepted for items of the same kind.
+Only the portion of the equipment's depreciation corresponding to the period of eligibility for EU funding covered by the grant agreement and the rate of actual use for the purposes of the action may be taken into account by the Commission.
+A justification for the need of purchasing such equipment is to be annexed to the budget estimate.

+Other eligible administrative costs are: rental of meeting rooms (coffee breaks included), rental of interpretation booths, communication costs (other than overheads), charges for financial services, costs relating to a bank guarantee and to external audits, etc. Indicative amounts for rental of booths, excluding technical equipment: EUR 750 (excluding VAT) per booth per day; rental of booths with equipment and technical assistance: EUR 1200 (excluding VAT) per booth per day.